ryomams/FloomieBloomie/README.md

 # FloomieBloomie
 Log your days in a garden of flowers.
 Made for UCSC's CMPM 35.<br>
-By Ryoma Marta-Sugawara and Nishant Suria.
+By Ryoma Marta-Sugawara and Nishant Suria.<br>
+View it live at https://ryoma.ms/FloomieBloomie

 ## Our Intentions & Goals